 “Credible and specific tips of securities laws violations, whether from corporate insiders or members of the public, strengthen the Commission’s enforcement program,” said Creola Kelly, Chief of the SEC’s Office of the Whistleblower.
 “Today’s whistleblowers provided valuable information that assisted the Commission’s investigation.”

 The SEC has awarded approximately $1.3 billion to 273 individuals since issuing its first award in 2012.
 All payments are made out of an investor protection fund established by Congress that is financed entirely through monetary sanctions paid to the SEC by securities law violators.
 No money has been taken or withheld from harmed investors to pay whistleblower awards.
 Whistleblowers may be eligible for an award when they voluntarily provide the SEC with original, timely, and credible information that leads to a successful enforcement action.
 Whistleblower awards can range from 10 percent to 30 percent of the money collected when the monetary sanctions exceed $1 million.

 As set forth in the Dodd-Frank Act, the SEC protects the confidentiality of whistleblowers and does not disclose any information that could reveal a whistleblower’s identity.

 Have a securities law question?
 Call New York Securities Lawyers at 212-509-6544.

 Are you a potential whistleblower?
+Studies have shown that whistleblowers who are represented by experienced securities attorneys have greater success than those without.
 The partners at Sallah Astarita & Cox, a national securities law firm, are former SEC Staff attorneys and brokerage firm lawyers, who can guide you through the process of filing a claim with the SEC, at no cost to you unless you receive an award.
 Call Sallah Astarita & Cox at 212-509-6544.